-- 8.6 Where an account remains in arrears 31 days after the arrears first arose, a regulated entity must immediately inform the personal consumer and any guarantor of the loan, in writing, of the status of the account.
-This information must include the following: - a) the date the account fell into arrears; - b) the number and total amount of repayments (including partial repayments) missed (this information is not required for credit card accounts); - c) the amount of the arrears to date; - d) the interest rate applicable to the arrears; - e) details of any charges in relation to the arrears that may be applied; - f) the importance of the personal consumer engaging with the regulated entity in order to address the situation; - g) relevant contact points; - h) the consequences of continued non-payment; - if relevant, any impact of the non-payment on other accounts held by the personal consumer with that regulated entity including the potential for off-setting of accounts, where there is a possibility that this may occur under existing terms and conditions; and - j) the contact details of the personal consumer's nearest MABS office and/or the link to the MABS website and a statement to the effect that the involvement of MABS could help the personal consumer if they are experiencing financial difficulty. - 8.7 Where a personal consumer has purchased payment protection insurance (PPI) from the regulated entity in relation to the loan account or credit card account in arrears, the communication required under provisions 8.6 must also advise the personal consumer of the following: - a) that the personal consumer has purchased PPI; - b) the personal consumer's policy number; and - c) that the regulated entity will provide the personal consumer with a copy of the policy on request. - 8.8 Where the arrears situation persists, an updated version of the information required in Provision 8.6 must be provided to the personal consumer in writing every three months. - 8.9 In respect of a mortgage, where a third full or partial repayment is missed and remains outstanding and an alternative repayment arrangement has not been put in place, a regulated entity must notify the personal consumer, in writing, of the following:
+- 8.6 Where an account remains in arrears 31 calendar days after the arrears first arose, a regulated entity must within three business days inform the personal consumer and any guarantor of the loan, on paper or on another durable medium, of the status of the account.
+This information must include the following: - a) the date the account fell into arrears; - the number and total amount of repayments (including partial repayments) missed (this information is not required for credit card accounts); - c) the amount of the arrears to date; - d) the interest rate applicable to the arrears; - e) details of any charges in relation to the arrears that may be applied; - f) the importance of the personal consumer engaging with the regulated entity in order to address the arrears; - g) relevant contact points; - h) the consequences of continued non-payment, including where relevant, sharing of data relating to the consumer's arrears with the Irish Credit Bureau or any other credit reference agency; - i) if relevant, any impact of the non-payment on other accounts held by the personal consumer with that regulated entity including the potential for off-setting of accounts, where there is a possibility that this may occur under existing terms and conditions; and - j) a statement that the personal consumer may wish to seek assistance from MABS and contact details for the MABS National Helpline and the link to the MABS website. - 8.7 Where a personal consumer has purchased payment protection insurance (PPI) from the regulated entity in relation to the loan account or credit card account which subsequently went into arrears, the communication required under Provision 8.6 must also advise the personal consumer of the following: - a) that the personal consumer has purchased PPI; - b) the personal consumer's policy number; and - c) that the regulated entity will provide the personal consumer with a copy of the policy on request. - 8.8 Where the arrears persist, an updated version of the information required in Provision 8.6 must be provided to the personal consumer, on paper or on another durable medium, every three months. - 8.9 In respect of a mortgage, where a third full or partial repayment is missed and remains outstanding and an alternative repayment arrangement has not been put in place, a regulated entity must notify the personal consumer, on paper on another durable medium, of the following:

-- a) the potential for legal proceedings and proceedings for repossession of the property, together with an estimate of the costs to the personal consumer of such proceedings; - b) the importance of seeking independent advice, for example from MABS; and - c) that, irrespective of how the property is repossessed and disposed of, the personal consumer will remain liable for the outstanding debt, including accrued interest, charges, legal, selling and other related costs, if this is the case. - 8.10 A regulated entity must inform the personal consumer, in writing, when it intends to appoint a third party to engage with the personal consumer in relation to arrears and must explain the role of the third party.
+- the potential for legal proceedings and proceedings for repossession of the property, together with an estimate of the costs to the personal consumer of such proceedings; - b) the importance of seeking independent advice, for example from MABS; and - c) that, irrespective of how the property is repossessed and disposed of, the personal consumer will remain liable for the outstanding debt, including accrued interest, charges, legal, selling and other related costs, if this is the case. - 8.10 A regulated entity must inform the personal consumer, on paper or on another durable medium, when it intends to appoint a third party to engage with the personal consumer in relation to arrears and must explain the role of the third party.